 - Help get relevant information in homeowners’ hands during the construction effort.
-(READ HERE and watch for articles in the Shore Lines)
+(UNDERWAY — READ HERE and watch for articles in the Shore Lines)

-- Pursue grant opportunities to fabricate and install growing poles or other landscape features along Doral Drive.
+- Pursue grant opportunities to install landscape features along Dana Shores and/or Doral Drive.

 - Work with Verizon and commercial property owners to encourage removal of remaining overhead equipment near Sweetwater Cove Apartments and the Rocky Point Golf Course clubhouse.

 - Negotiated with Bright House, Verizon, City of Tampa, and Hillsborough County to underground cable and fiber optic lines, remove many miles of old telephone lines, and remove traffic signalization lines.
 Our research suggests this provided an estimated cost savings of roughly 75% off the cost of undergrounding.

 - Developed broad community perspective and understanding for undergrounding TECO power lines, which has allowed the majority of homeowners in Dana Shores and Pelican Island to coalesce around a shared vision.

 - Instilled temporary measures with TECO to protect oaks along Dana Shores Drive from significant disfigurement that would otherwise result from their clearing the upper limbs of these trees away from aerial power lines.
 This provides us time to underground our utilities, and it was done with the knowledge that once a tree is severely pruned, the damage cannot be undone.